john1340a/projet-python/README.md

 The code uses a raster dataset in TIFF format and a vector dataset in shapefile format.
 The raster dataset is named `FUSION_DEC_2154.tif`, and the vector dataset is named `couches_projets.shp`.
 Both datasets are located in a ZIP file named `projets.zip`.

+If you don't have a raster and vector dataset, you can use QGIS to create them.
+QGIS is a free and open-source geographic information system (GIS) application that allows you to create, edit, and analyze spatial data.

 ## License

 This code is released under the MIT License.